I specialize in the following areas:

 Modern culture often tries impose rules onto men and women about who they should be, and this can minimize a person's internal experience.
 In response, people are often alone in the areas of life that are most personal and important.
 I often hear that emotions are inconvenient and something to stifle, when they are really signs that something deeper is happening that a person is trying to ignore.
 I think a lot of us grow up not having healthy role-models when it comes to showing emotion.
 It takes strength to be vulnerable in difficult or painful stories from the past.

-I believe we need more voices advocating that emotions are valid and needed, and they can increase intimacy instead of leading to more shame in silence/loneliness.
-I strongly believe there can be reparative work done where there is a history of neglect or abuse.
+I believe we need more voices advocating that emotions are valid and needed, and they can increase intimacy instead of leading to suffering in silence/loneliness.
+I have seen reparative work be done where there is a history of neglect or abuse.
 I am passionate about helping others discover more of who their authentic-selves are despite a culture that is harsh and minimizing of real harm that occurs.
-Sometimes additional support is needed due to shame that keeps us quiet or unresponsive in the face of adversity.
-It is truly inspiring to see clients step into their resilience and grow in an ability to grieve their losses; identity faces a maturation process when we look at what needs to be grieved, we face the cloud head-on, and we stop running from what is plaguing us.
+Sometimes additional support is needed especially if the norm is to remain quiet or unresponsive in the face of adversity.
+It is inspiring to see clients step into their resilience and grow in an ability to grieve their losses.
+Identity also faces a maturation process when we look at what needs to be grieved, we face the cloud head-on, and we stop running from what is plaguing us.

 How Family Systems Impact the Present